Talking With Your Children About HIV: HIV Awareness for Children

 Children nine to 12 years old think a lot about their bodies.
 Many of them are entering or going through puberty.
 At this age children also feel a lot of peer pressure -- pressure from other children their age to try new (and possibly dangerous) things.
 Now is the time to tell them how HIV is spread.
 Since HIV is commonly spread by sexual contact, now is the time to give your children correct information about sex.
-Warn them of the dangers of casual and unsafe sex.
+Tell them about the importance of safer sex.
 Let them know that needle or syringe sharing for injection drug use, steroid injection, tattooing, or body piercing can put them at risk for getting HIV.
 Teach preteens that they have choices in life and that the decisions that they make today could affect them for the rest of their lives.
 You may also want to tell your children that it is okay for them to talk to an adult they trust (parent, teacher, older relative) if they feel unhappy, pressured, or bullied.

 Thirteen- to 19-year-olds are often more concerned with their self-image and friendships than what their parents have to say.
 Many teenagers take risks and feel that "it can't happen to me."
 During these formative years, it is important to continue to provide your teen with accurate information about HIV and safer sex.
 You may wish to provide resources such as books and videos that they can view on their own.
 For more information, see The Well Project's article on What Parents and Providers Need to Know about HIV Risk and Teens.